Opening Hours

 The History of LEMA Theological Seminary, Mbaitoli

-Leadership Education Mission for Africa- LEMA Institute was founded in August, 2015 by Rev Joshua Amaezechi and two other gentlemen –Chris Palmer and Gregg Shewan as an extension of an annual Christian Leadership and Development Seminar for pastors which Rev Amaezechi started in Igboland of Nigeria in 2013.
-These annual Seminars were partly sponsored by the Christian Reformed World Mission, now Resonate and organized in partnership with area pastors and the One Degree Foundation – founded by Rev Amaezechi and coordinated by Rev Christian Ezuruike and Rev Susanna Willie.
+The history of LEMA Theological Seminary can be traced back to August 2015, when Rev Joshua Amaezechi and two other gentlemen –Chris Palmer and Gregg Shewan founded the Leadership Education Mission for Africa – LEMA Institute, USA as an extension of an annual Christian Leadership and Development Seminar which Rev Amaezechi started in Imo State of Nigeria in 2013.
+These annual Seminars were partly sponsored by the Resonate Global Missions (then Christian Reformed World Mission - CRWM) and organized in partnership with area pastors and the One Degree Foundation – a Nigerian NGO founded by Rev Amaezechi and coordinated by Rev Christian Ezuruike and Rev Susanna Willie.

-Since then, over 400 pastors and Ministry leaders in Africa have been trained through the Ministry of the LEMA Institute.
+Since then, over 400 religious leaders in Africa have been trained through the LEMA Institute.
 In 2019, the Board of the LEMA Institute voted that the campus in Mbaitoli be upgraded to a Seminary in 2021.
-This decision was affirmed by the donation of a 27,000 volume theological library by the Vine Institute, Utah.
-In addition to this, the Lord provided resources for building a Classroom block fitting for a seminary.
-Thus, in January 2021, the LEMA Institute in Nigeria became LEMA Theological Seminary, a degree awarding institution.
-Today, LEMA has over 100 students studying different certificate and degree programmmes with two campuses in Nigeria and Uganda.
+This decision was affirmed by the donation of a 27,000 volume library with 90% books on Religion and Theology by the Vine Institute, Utah and the building of a six -Classroom edifice and computer center fitting for higher education.
+Thus, in January 2021, the LEMA Institute in Nigeria became LEMA Theological Seminary, fully equipped to prepare students for degrees in Religion and theological disciplines.